Skip to content

 中文版本 →

-Lecture 09.
-Stop Agents from Declaring Victory Early
+Lecture 9.
+Preventing Agents from Declaring Victory Too Early

-You ask the agent to implement a "password reset" feature.
-It modifies the database schema, writes the API endpoint, adds email templates, runs the unit tests (all green), and confidently tells you "done."
-But when you actually test it — the reset link can't be sent (email service config missing), the database migration fails halfway through (schema inconsistency), and the end-to-end flow was never exercised once.
+You ask an agent to implement a "password reset" feature.
+It modifies the database schema, writes the API endpoint, adds the email template, runs unit tests (all pass), and then confidently tells you "it's done."
+When you actually try to run it—the password reset link can't be sent (missing email service config), the database migration fails halfway through (schema inconsistency), and the end-to-end flow hasn't been executed even once.

-This isn't a random event.
-Guo et al.'s classic 2017 ICML paper proved that modern neural networks are systematically overconfident — the model's reported confidence significantly exceeds its actual accuracy.
-AI coding agents are no different: they "feel" done when they're far from it.
-Your harness must replace the agent's "feeling" with externalized, execution-based verification.
+This isn't an isolated incident.
+The classic 2017 ICML paper by Guo et al. proved: modern neural networks are systematically overconfident—the confidence reported by models is significantly higher than their actual accuracy.
+The same applies to AI coding agents: they "feel" they're done, but in reality, they're far from it.
+Your harness must replace the agent's "feelings" with externalized, execution-based verification.

 Core Concepts